 Woburn was delighted that the Ricoh Women’s British Open Championship returned to Woburn when it was staged on the Marquess course from 28th to 31st July 2016.
 It is the first Major Championship to have been staged at Woburn as the championship did not become an official LPGA major until 2001.

-The Women's British Open Championship returns to Woburn again in 2019 when it will be played on the Marquess course from the 1st - 4th August under the sponsorship of AIG.
+The Women's British Open Championship returned to Woburn again in 2019 when it was played on the Marquess course from the 1st - 4th August under the sponsorship of AIG.
 The winner was Hinako Shibuno.

 The Women's British Open Championship Winners